tamu-edu/rad_lab_rad_cad_documentation/docs/basic-geometry-features/sphere-feature.md

 ## Tips and General Thoughts

-1) This feature is good for creating a starting sphere centered about the origin
+1. This feature is good for creating a starting sphere centered about the origin.